Maximum Subarray Sum (Kadane’s Algorithm)

 Solution idea

-If we observe, the maximum subarray must be ending at some index in the array.
+If we observe, the subarray with maximum sum must be ending at some index in the array.
 So one idea would be to find the maximum subarray sum ending at all indexes and store their values in an extra memory.
-Now we can easily get the max subarray sum of the whole array by finding the maximum value in the extra memory.
+Now we can get the max subarray sum of the whole array by finding the maximum of the values stored in the extra memory.
 The critical question is: How can we implement this?
 Let's think!

 • maxSumEnding[i] always includes the value X[i].